iorga-group/docker-cmd/README.md

 CommandArgs:        The args to pass to the docker command, after the command options, overriding those described in the dockerdesc file
 ```

-The `dockerdesc.json` file allows you to store those argument you want to give to the `docker` command, enhanced by a templates system.
+The `dockerdesc.json` file allows you to store the arguments you want to give to the `docker` command, enhanced by a templates system.

-Here is he format :
+Here is the format :

 ```json
 {